Message A/B tests

 Start an A/B test

 Once you’ve created your message variants and set the audience for your test, select Start and confirm.
-Each variant will send according to its delivery settings.
+Airship then sends each variant according to its delivery settings.

-After starting an A/B test, discover which variant performed best.
-Use the test- and message-level reports to determine the quality of each variant and strategies for increasing engagement.
-See also Implementing A/B tests, outcomes, and compliance in About A/B testing.
+After starting an A/B test, discover which variant performed best and use the test- and message-level reports to determine the quality of each variant and strategies for increasing engagement.

 To access test results, go to Experiments, then Message Experiments, select the more menu icon () for a test in the list, then View results.
 You can also select the name of a test from the list and then go to Results.